From: blackie

 Date: 01-21-2007, 01:44 PM (14 of 14)

 Blackie, I told you I was going to follow my own advice. well, my DH put a white Shoplight over my sewing table and what a difference it made in my desire to sew.
 (Sounds tacky but actually looks good in my white sewing room).
 I finished shirring a shirt I made for my 6 year old gd and am ready to tackle finishing the jacket That just needs bias trim to be finished.
 I WILL! go to curves in the AM and mail the finished outfit to the gd.
+Perhaps allowing yourself the luxury of TLC, and not feeling guilty about it, would help., Grandma C |

 User: grandma C

-Member since: 01-15-2007
+Member since: 01-15-2007 Total posts: 263 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-21241.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-21241.html